 Robert Redford, actor, producer, director, founder of the Sundance Institute.
 He was booted from the University of Colorado after three semesters for drinking too much.
 Then spent a year in France trying to become a success as a painter.
 Returned to New York where he studied drama and landed his first acting role in the theater.

 Keanu Reeves, actor.
-Dropped out of high school to pursue acting.
+He dropped out of high school to pursue acting.

 Kamilla Reid, book author.
 A high school dropout.